 - Pierre Levy’s blog posting, Semantic Interoperability and the Future of AI for an example of how we can implement knowledge graph technologies to further advance semantic interoperability.

-c.
+d.
 Trusted Interoperability: Leveraging Digital Identity Tech to Achieve Confidence in the Data Exchanged by Partners and Entities.

 An increasingly critical component of data interoperability is to have trust in who or what is the source of data.
 For that reason data owners are increasingly turning to digital identity tech.
 This is because they need to know who and what is accessing their data.
 At the same time, another reason for this need for trusted interoperability is to comply with regulations.
 Further, there is the need to protect organizations from bad actors such as hackers.

 Moreover, in this age of digitalzation there is now an increasing need for trusted data interoperability.
 This is because businesses now need to share and receive data with more and more systems.
 What’s more, non-traditional systems such as AI agents and Internet of Things (IoT) devices are beginning to need digital credentials for sharing data.
 Thus, there is an increasing need to leverage digital identity technologies.
-To gain a better understanding of the importance of digital identity tech, below is a definition of what a digital identity is and what it encompasses.
+For a detailed discussion of digital identity technology, especially for the supply chain industry, see my article, Digital Identity In Logistics And What To Know – The Best Security, Scary Risks.

 Conclusion.